-Some, like the automaton in the form of a chariot pushed by a Chinese attendant (1982.60.137), were gifts to the Chinese emperor Qianlong (r.
-173695), who had a special fondness for clocks, of both Chinese and Western origin.
+Some, an automaton in the form of a chariot pushed by a Chinese attendant (1982.60.137), were gifts to the Chinese emperor Qianlong (r.
+1736–95), who had a special fondness for clocks, of both Chinese and Western origin.
 Many of these are still in the collection of the Palace Museum in the Forbidden City in Beijing.

-The most spectacular survival of Cox’s enterprise, however, remains the ten-foot high Peacock Clock, with its clockwork-driven automata, in the Hermitage, which was brought to Saint Petersburg in 1781, probably by Frederick Jury, one of Cox’s suppliers of clockwork.
-Cox hoped to establish direct trade with Russia and even attempted to sell jewelry to the Russian empress, Catherine the Great (17291796), but met with less than success there.
+The most spectacular survival of Cox’s enterprise, however, remains the ten-foot-high Peacock Clock, with its clockwork-driven automata, in the Hermitage, which was brought to Saint Petersburg in 1781, probably by Frederick Jury, one of Cox’s suppliers of clockwork.
+Cox hoped to establish direct trade with Russia and even attempted to sell jewelry to the Russian empress, Catherine the Great (r.
+1762–1796), but met with less success there.